 How much does homeowners insurance cost in Washington?

-Amongst the companies reviewed, and for the profile we used, the average yearly cost of homeowners insurance in Washington is $863 for a $250,000 dwelling coverage policy.
-The final price will depend on your insurer, the property type and location and replacement value.
+The average yearly cost of homeowners insurance in Washington is $863 for a $250,000 dwelling coverage policy.
+However, premiums vary greatly between providers and are based on your personal rating factors.
+Your final price will depend on your insurer, the property type and location and replacement value, among other factors.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: